 LEADERSHIP

-It is very likely that there may be a question around leadership.
+It is very likely that there may be a question about leadership.
 To prepare for this, make sure you know a few examples of how you have shown leadership in the past.
 It is important to not just explain the leadership role you had, but discuss how you demonstrated that leadership and how it impacted you going forward.
-For example, don’t simple say that you were the President of your school’s club, but discuss how you were a leader and the positive results that came out of this role for you and for others.
+For example, don’t simply say that you were the President of your school’s club, but discuss how you were a leader and the positive results that came out of this role for you and for others.

 COMMUNITY